franklin-systems/oz-defender/README.md

 relay.list_relayers()
 ```

-For the [RelayerAPI](https://docs.openzeppelin.com/defender/relay-api-reference#relay-signer-module), used for transaction related operations with a specific relayer
+For the [Relayer API](https://docs.openzeppelin.com/defender/relay-api-reference#relay-signer-module), used for transaction related operations with a specific relayer
 ```python
 from oz_defender.relay import RelayerClient